hmrc/assets-frontend/assets/patterns/header/README.md

 ## Research on this component

-We need more research – [add your research on GitHub] (https://github.com/hmrc/design-patterns/issues/4).
+We need more research – [add your research on GitHub](https://github.com/hmrc/design-patterns/issues/4).